chen-vv/tcp-over-udp/README.md

 We used [Pytest](https://docs.pytest.org/en/8.0.x/), a Python testing framework, to test our code.
 These test files can be found in the `src/test` directory.
 To run the test suite, first ensure that you have Pytest installed, then do the following:

+### Transfer test

+This tests the transfer of 4 different files using the implemented protocol.
+It tests a plain text file, a jpeg file, an mp3 file, and an mp4 file.
+It compares both the lenght and contents of the sent and received files.

+To run the test:

+1. In the command line, navigate to the test directory using `cd src/test`.
+2. Run `pytest test_transfer.py` to execute the test suite.
+3. The results will be displayed on the console.

+### Handshake test

+This tests the 3-way handshake protocol by testing the transfer of a file when the receiver is started before the sender and when the sender is started before the receiver.
+It compares both the length of the send and received files as well as their contents.

+To run the test:

+1. In the command line, navigate to the test directory using `cd src/test`.
+2. Run `pytest test_handshake.py` to execute the test suite.
+3. The results will be displayed on the console.

+### Fairness test

+This tests the fairness between two competing instances of the protocol to ensure they fairly share the link.

+To run the test:

+1. In the command line, navigate to the test directory using `cd src/test`.
+2. Run `pytest test_fairness.py` to execute the test suite.
+3. The results will be displayed on the console.

+### Bandwidth & send rate tests

+These tests are to check the bandwith usage of the protocol and the senrate of the sender.
+These tests do not use pytest.

+To run the test:

 1. In the command line, navigate to the test directory using `cd src/test`.
 2. Run `pytest test_transfer.py` to execute the test suite.
 3. The results will be displayed on the console.